chrisly42/mc68000-asm-plugin/README.md

 - Parser / Lexer for MC68000 (yes, only 68000 right now!) assembly language files in VAsm / DevPac style
 - Syntax highlighting and Color Settings Page (you should really modify the color settings to your likings!)
 - Mnemonics code completion
-- Symbols / Labels code completion
+- Symbols / Labels / Macros code completion
-- References / Refactoring support for local and global labels, and symbol assignments.
+- References / Refactoring support for local and global labels, symbol assignments, and macros.
 - Brace matching
 - Quote handler
 - Goto Symbol support